google/fhir-data-pipes/pipelines/batch/README.md

 ### A note about Beam runners

-If the pipeline is run on a single machine (i.e., not on a distributed cluster), for large datasets consider using a production grade runner like Flink.
+If the pipeline is run on a single machine (i.e., not on a distributed cluster), for large datasets consider using a production grade runner like [Flink](https://beam.apache.org/documentation/runners/flink/).
 This can be done by adding the parameter `--runner=FlinkRunner` (use `--maxParallelism` and `--parallelism` to control parallelism).
-This should not give a significant run time improvement but may avoid some of the memory issues of `DirectRunner`.
+This may avoid some of the memory issues of `DirectRunner`.

 ## Example configurations